-If you are interested in taking part in the RCIA program this year, please begin by filling out the Interest Form below and considering coming to one of our inquiry nights in August.
+If you are interested in taking part in the RCIA program in the future, please begin by filling out the Interest Form below.
 Our RCIA team will be in touch to welcome you and answer any questions you might have.

 On normal weekends we have a session on Sunday at 9:00 am or Monday at 7:00 pm.
 You can choose which session works best for you.

 If you would like more information, email Rachel at firstname.lastname@example.org.

 *The schedule is subject to change as the year develops.

 Sponsors to accompany Candidates and Catechumens throughout their time in RCIA and especially during the early days of their Catholic life.

 RCIA team members help in a number of ways.
 Some help organize and facilitate the classes.
 Some provide hospitality during the classes, helping everyone to feel comfortable and welcome.
 Some volunteers provide background administrative help or organizational help in preparing for the various rites that the candidates and catechumens will undergo throughout the year.

 The time commitment for volunteers is about 2 hours a week.
 If you’d like to know more or learn how to help, contact Rachel Willoughby at email@example.com.